thanhnctu/block-mesh-support-faq/INTRACT_PERK.md

 * Check the perk list.

 ## How to fix: No user found for Email XYZ

+This means your email isn't connected (registered isn't enough).

 1. Go to Intract
 2. Look for Account Connected
 3. Click the + icon